onzfonz/comp227/src/content/7/en/part7c.md

 }
 ```

-For this to work, you'll need to import the following (or simply follow Webstorm's lead and have it import these for you via its context actions):
+For this to work, you'll need to import the following (or simply follow WebStorm's lead and have it import these for you via its context actions):

 ```js
 import { Table, Form, Button } from 'react-bootstrap'